Prof-Arturo/periphenomenal-survey/registry_data/library/APS_Biblio_Master_Index.md

 ### 📂 MISSION CATEGORY INDEX

-[cite_start]The following index maps the specialized bibliographies in the `/library/` directory to their corresponding Classification Codes (Type I-V) [cite: 23-27].
+The following index maps the specialized bibliographies in the `/library/` directory to their corresponding Classification Codes (Type I-V).

 | BIBLIOGRAPHY FILE | TYPE / CODE | FOCUS AREA |
 | :--- | :--- | :--- |